mui/material-ui/docs/pages/blog/mui-x-v7.md

 ## Migration guide

-We fully understand that updating a dependency library can sometimes be daunting.
+Updating a dependency library can sometimes be daunting.
 To smooth the transition to the new version, we have documented all breaking changes in our migration guides:

 - [Data Grid](https://mui.com/x/migration/migration-data-grid-v6/)